 20+ minutes a day

-Long story short: Rocket Italian does an excellent job of teaching practical vocabulary AND Italian Grammar.
+Long story short, Rocket Italian does an excellent job of teaching practical vocabulary AND Italian Grammar.
+It may be the best way to learn Italian besides talking with native speakers.

-The program is designed around recorded audio in the form of dialogues.
-The dialogues have English explanations and usually teach the language in "chunks" or phrases versus individual words (this is perfect for learning conversational Italian)
+The interactive audio lessons are built around a recorded native Italian dialogue between two speakers.
+These dialogues have English explanations and usually teach the language in "chunks" or phrases versus individual words (this is perfect for learning conversational Italian).

-Rocket Italian also includes in-depth grammar explanations which help breakdown Italian grammar is in a way that is easy to understand.
+The language and culture lessons feature in-depth grammar explanations which help breakdown Italian grammar in a way that is easy to understand.

-The course also features a range of activities and exercises which help you read, write, speak (via voice recognition), and listen in Italian.
+In addition to the audio lessons and the language and culture lessons, Rocket Italian offers a range of activities and exercises which help you read, write, speak (via voice recognition), and listen in Italian.
+Some of these activities include role play with native audio, listen and write exercises, flashcards, and quizzes.

 All in all this is one of the most comprehensive courses on the market, and will help even absolute beginners reach a level of core proficiency in the language.